tharunc-NEU/tesla_supply_chain/README.md

 # **Tesla Supply Chain Demand Forecasting - Project Documentation**

 ## **Project Overview**
-In this project, we have developed a demand forecasting system for Tesla’s supply chain that uses real-time news articles.
+In this project, I have developed a demand forecasting system for Tesla’s supply chain that uses real-time news articles.
 The articles are analyzed through sentiment analysis to predict if there will be high demand or low demand for automotive parts.
 By leveraging machine learning, this system can identify market trends, predict demand fluctuations, and optimize inventory management.

 ## **Problem Statement**
 The goal is to predict demand for automotive parts based on external market signals (i.e., news articles).
 If there are signs of disruptions in the supply chain (e.g., shortage of critical components), the model should forecast a high demand, otherwise, it should predict low demand.